-- Mens Self Defense Attendees will learn de-escalation and physical self-defense techniques while also increasing awareness of aggressive behavior and ways to implement bystander intervention.
-In 2018 there were 2 classes with 9 participants. - Citizen's Response to Active Threats (C.R.A.T).
+- Men's Self Defense Attendees will learn de-escalation and physical self-defense techniques while also increasing awareness of aggressive behavior and ways to implement bystander intervention.
+Due to COVID-19 restrictions there were no classes in 2020. - Citizen's Response to Active Threats (C.R.A.T).
 This course takes a comprehensive approach to dealing with active shooter/violent intruder incidents that may occur in the workplace, school, or public settings.
 Participants are taught to use integrated strategies incorporating Environmental Design, Technology & Communication, Law Enforcement Response, and most importantly, ACTION by those in immediate danger because they are the REAL First Responders.
 This class includes a 2-hour classroom session coupled with a 2-hour practical, hands-on session.
 Students will learn how to react and respond to violent intruders by taking an active role in their own survival.
-In 2018, there were 23 non-practical classes with 767 participants.
-There were 9 classes involving the classroom and practical exercises with 302 participants.
-There were 2 practical only classes with 23 participants. - Summer Welcome.
+In 2020, there were 7 classes with 215 participants. - Summer Welcome.
 Every summer MU holds Summer Welcome activities for new incoming students.
 A specific part of those activities is a presentation to parents about the MU Police Department and crime on campus.
 Emphasis is placed on the amount and types of crimes that occur more frequently on campus.
-Theft prevention as well as alcohol and drug information is included in those presentations.
+Theft prevention as well as alcohol and drug information are included in those presentations.
 Also, during these presentations a representative from the Wellness Resource Center and Relationship Sexual Violence Prevention (RSVP) Center include additional information about wellness on campus and bystander intervention relating to sexual assault, domestic violence, dating violence and stalking.
-There were 18 Summer Welcome presentations provided to 5235 parents. - Security Surveys.
+Summer Welcome is held June through July.
+All Summer Welcome activities in 2020 were held through Zoom. - Security Surveys.
 The MU Police Crime Prevention Officer upon request conducts security surveys of buildings to see if any security improvements may be needed.
-The Crime Prevention Officer conducted 19 security surveys analyzing the need for improvements to safeguard buildings or offices against unlawful entry and theft. - Alcohol Awareness.
+The Crime Prevention Officer conducted 3 on-site security survey's in 2020, analyzing the need for improvements to safeguard buildings or offices against unlawful entry and theft. - Alcohol Awareness.
 Residential Life and the MU Police Department work collaboratively to present information about alcohol and its effects on the body.
 The program is typically included along with floor or hall meetings in Residence Halls.
 Information regarding liquor laws, DWI/Zero Tolerance, drug laws, city ordinances, and alcohol overdose is included.
 Fatal Vision goggles are also incorporated and often leads to a discussion of the risks of impaired driving. - Bicycle Registration.
 Bicycle Registrations are now available online for the convenience of our students.
 Tables were set up at a number of locations on campus to assist with this process, including Ellis Library and the Health Sciences Library.
 Walk-ins at the MUPD lobby are also welcome.
 Hardcopy data is entered into the database, creating an entirely electronic collection of bicycle registrations. - Personal Safety.
-Groups requesting this presentation may choose between 1 or 2 hour presentations.
+Groups requesting this presentation may choose between 1- or 2-hour presentations.
 Topics covered include safe travel, campus safety, residence hall